 Q: What kinds of material or space are required when coming out to schools?

 A: When a researcher visits a school, she will bring all needed materials, often including a laptop computer.
-All we need at the school is a small table, two chairs and a plug for the laptop.
-A small room or quiet area is preferable, but we are also able to set up in a hallway.
+For some studies, we may need a small table, two chairs and a plug for the laptop.
+A small room or quiet area is preferable, but we are also able to set up in the library or a hallway.

 Q: Do the researchers who come to schools have background checks?